coder-107/Clone---Netflix/README.md

 Open the index.html file in your web browser.

-This project is intended for educational purposes and to showcase the use of HTML, CSS, JavaScript, and Bootstrap in building a basic web application.
+This project is intended for educational purposes and to showcase the use of HTML, CSS, and Bootstrap in building a basic web application.
 Feel free to explore and extend it further!